IBSim/VirtualLab/docs/source/contributing.rst

     With those caveats in mind, if you are still undeterred a good set of instructions can be `found here <https://rcherara.ca/docker-registry/>`_.

-Now that we have an apptainer file making it available as a module in **VirtualLab** is a fairly straightforward process.
+Now that we have an Apptainer file making it available as a module in **VirtualLab** is a fairly straightforward process.
 First, place the sif file in the Containers directory of **VirtualLab**.
 You will then need to edit the modules Config file :file:`Config/VL_Modules.json` to make the container available as a **VirtualLab** module.

 This file contains all the parameters to allow for the configuration of the various containers used by **VirtualLab**.
 The outer keys are the Module name used in the 'Spawn' method and the inner keys are the various parameters.

 .. note::
-    A single apptainer file can be associated to multiple Modules.
+    A single Apptainer file can be associated to multiple Modules.
 This name is only used to identify how to setup the container when 'Spawn' is called by a particular method.
 Thus, you can use a single container for multiple different methods that share the same software.
 Each method will simply need its own bash and python scripts to tell the container what needs to be done.